garimasingh128/Alexa-skills-starters/CONTRIBUTING.md

 ## We Develop with Github
 We use github to host code, to track issues and feature requests, as well as accept pull requests.

-## Working on the skill and extracting the contents:
+## Working on the skill and extracting the contents

 - Visit https://developer.amazon.com/alexa/console/ask/create-new-skill to create a new skill.
 - After completing the skill, select the skill from the list of skills.